Alvin-LB/NameTagChanger/README.md

 - Select the 'Fat Jar Exporter' in the 'Other' folder.
 - Hit 'Next' and select the java project containing your code.
 - Hit 'Next' and choose a name for your final jar file.
-- Hit 'Next' and select your project file.
+- Hit 'Next' and select Project '&lt;your project name&gt;' output and the NameTagChanger jar we just added as a dependency
 - Hit 'Finish' and your jar will be saved in the project directory, ready to be run as a plugin!
 ![](https://i.imgur.com/lOs78z4.png)
 </details>